Cochin International Airport: Construction

 The original proposal for the airport outlined an estimated cost of ₹1 billion and an expected date of commission in 1997.
 Approval was granted in May 1993.
 The funding was envisaged to be from interest-free loans from non-resident Indians working abroad, donations from industrial undertakings, exporters, cooperative societies and loans from the state government.
-A body called the Cochin International Airport Society, under the chairmanship of the chief minister of Kerala K. Karunakaran, was registered in July 1993 to execute the project.
-To better fund mobilisation, as well as administrative convenience, a public limited company under the name Cochin International Airport Ltd. (CIAL) was registered in March 1994 with an authorised capital of ₹900 million.
+A body called the Cochin International Airport Society, under the chairmanship of the Chief Minister of Kerala K. Karunakaran, was registered in July 1993 to execute the project.
+To better fund mobilisation, as well as an administrative convenience, a public limited company under the name Cochin International Airport Ltd. (CIAL) was registered in March 1994 with an authorised capital of ₹900 million.

 In 1996, E. K. Nayanar took over as chairman of the CIAL project.
 The construction picked up momentum during this period and Nayanar ensured that the airport project received special attention from the State Government and gave his unstinted support to CIAL.
 By 1997, substantial land was taken into CIAL possession through negotiated settlements.
 A total of 1213 acre of land was acquired for the construction of the airport.
 Approximately 2,300 landowners and 872 families were resettled under a rehabilitation package.
 Major electric lines and an irrigation canal had to be diverted.
 The facility was formally inaugurated by the then President of India, K. R. Narayanan on 25 May 1999 and the first commercial service began on 10 June 1999.
 The operations from the old naval airport were moved to CIAL on 1 July 1999.

 Expansion

 Phase 1

 The airport had 18580 m2 of floor space at its inauguration.
 CIAL envisioned four phases of expansion over 20 years, the third phase of which was completed in 2009.
 The original airport terminal was envisioned to handle just 100 passengers at a time.
-However, by 2001, the international passenger traffic were growing, making necessary to redevelop the terminal.
+However, by 2001, the international passenger traffic was growing, making it necessary to redevelop the terminal.

 In 2002, the floor area for the international operations of the original building rose due to the completion of a separate domestic terminal, shifting all domestic operations there.